This Place Hotel: Chart success

 The song reached No. 22 on the Billboard pop singles chart and No. 2 on the R&B singles chart.
 "This Place Hotel" was the group's second biggest single off their Triumph album, behind "Lovely One".
-The song, in turn, became a popular concert performance for the group's next two tours into Michael's own Bad tour.
+The song, in turn, became a popular concert performance for the group's next two tours into Michael's own Bad World Tour.
 The song, like "Can You Feel It", was sampled fairly often in hip hop.

 Name change

 The song's title was changed to "This Place Hotel" to avoid confusion with the 1956 Elvis Presley hit, "Heartbreak Hotel".
-Michael said he was unaware of the Presley song and the fact that the title was changed.
+Jackson said he was unaware of the Presley song and the fact that the title was changed.
 He also denied being influenced by Presley in his autobiography Moonwalk, but acknowledged Presley's importance to both black and white music.

-The original title of "Heartbreak Hotel" was used and released commercially on 7" vinyl in many countries, though a 2-track 12" maxi single was produced and promotional-only copies, given to radio stations and reviewers.
-A limited 2-track Japanese mini CD single (using the newly chosen title) was commercially released in November 1988 to coincide with Michael's Bad tour.
+The original title of "Heartbreak Hotel" was used and released commercially on 7" vinyl in many countries, though a 2-track 12" maxi single was produced and promotional-only copies were given to radio stations and reviewers.
+A limited 2-track Japanese mini CD single (using the newly chosen title) was commercially released in November 1988 to coincide with Michael's Bad World Tour.

 Performances

 The song was performed on the Jacksons' Triumph Tour (thus appears on The Jacksons Live album) and was subsequently used on the Jacksons' Victory Tour.
-When Michael Jackson first toured as a solo act, "This Place Hotel" was the only Jacksons song to be used in both legs of the Bad tour, whereas the other songs by the group (with the exception of a medley of early Jackson 5 hits) were retired during the second leg.
-A spoken word and synth recording preceded the song on the first leg of the Bad tour, but for the second leg of the tour (and on the subsequent Dangerous World Tour) that recording was used as an intro to Jackson's hit "Smooth Criminal" instead.
+When Michael Jackson first toured as a solo act, "This Place Hotel" was the only Jacksons song to be used in both legs of the Bad World Tour, whereas the other songs by the group (with the exception of a medley of early Jackson 5 hits) were retired during the second leg.
+A spoken word and synth recording preceded the song on the first leg of the Bad World Tour, but for the second leg of the tour (and on the subsequent Dangerous World Tour) that recording was used as an intro to Jackson's hit "Smooth Criminal" instead.